prabhu43/website/content/blog/container-from-scratch.md

 Here, I have created a simple container with isolation of hostname, mount(`/proc`) and process tree using corresponding namespaces and also did memory management for the container using cgroups.

+## Conclusion

-Containers are just isolated groups of processes running on a single host and that isolation leverages several underlying technologies built into the Linux kernel line namespaces, cgroups and chroots.
+Containers are just isolated groups of processes running on a single host and that isolation leverages several underlying technologies built into the Linux kernel like namespaces, cgroups and chroots.

-This is how Docker is containerising the applications with many other features like storing and transfering the files in terms of docker images.
+This is how Docker is containerising the applications with many other features like storing and transferring the files in terms of docker images.

 And Docker is not the only technology that helps to run containers.
 There are other options like Podman from RedHat, LXC Linux Containers and rkt from CoreOS(project closed now).